Cannabis and Fibromyalgia

 Jack Flash – Another fantastic hybrid, Jack Flash will leave you feeling uplifted and creative, while relieving stress, depression and pain.

-OG Kush – A favorite for pain relief among many users, OG Kush has been a classic strain since the
+OG Kush – A favorite for pain relief among many users, OG Kush has been a classic strain since the 90’s.
+Another strain that keeps you feeling happy, this hybrid will fight pain while giving an enjoyable head high that mellows out into an even body buzz.

 If you are wanting pain relief without any type of high, CBD is the right choice for you.
 We offer easy to take CBD options that provide effective relief.
 Verywell Health wrote an article on the possibilities of using CBD to alleviate fibromyalgia symptoms, and explored that CBD could assist patients by using the endocannabinoid system.
 Fireleaf has a range of CBD products available that are easy to use and very effective.
 These products include;